RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 ## Análisis y diseño de api web

 ## Implementación de api web
+1. >Computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+A programmer who subconsciously views himself as an artist will enjoy what he does and will do it better.
+    Computer Programming as an Art, Donald Knuth.
+2. >Computers are good at following instructions, but not at reading your mind.
+    The texbook, Donald Knuth.
+3. >When you write a program, think of it primarily as a work of literature.
+    You're trying to write something that human beings are going to read.
+Don't think of it primarily as something a computer is going to follow.
+The more effective you are at making your program readable, the more effective it's going to be: You'll understand it today, you'll understand it next week, and your successors who are going to maintain and modify it will understand it.
+    Donald Knuth.

 ## Tercera parte: tienda

 ## Análisis y diseño de tienda

 ## Implementación de tienda
+1. >Programming is the art of telling another human being what one wants the computer to do.
+Donald Knuth.
+2. >An algorithm must be seen to be believed.
+The Art of Computer Programming:
+    Fundamental algorithms, Donald Knuth.
+3. >One of the most important lessons, perhaps, is the fact that SOFTWARE IS HARD.
+From now on I shall have significantly greater respect for every successful software tool that I encounter.
+During the past decade I was surprised to learn that the writing of programs for TeX and Metafont proved to be much more difficult than all the other things I had done (like proving theorems or writing books).
+The creation of good software demand a significiantly higher standard of accuracy than those other things do, and it requires a longer attention span than other intellectual tasks.
+    Donald Knuth.

 ## Apéndices

 ## Apéndice de LaTeX
 1. >The trouble with computer science today is an obsessive concern with form instead of content.
 Form and Content in Computer Science, 1970 ACM Turing Lecture, Marvin Minsky.
+2. >The enjoyment of one's tools is an essential ingredient of successful work.
+    Donald Knuth.
+3. >I can’t go to a restaurant and order food because I keep looking at the fonts on the menu.
+Donald Knuth.